-Submit your resume and narrative statement as Microsoft Word or Adobe PDF files.
+Submit your narrative statement and resume in either a Microsoft Word or Adobe PDF format.
 Submit them as two separate documents.
+The total length of your narrative statement should not exceed four pages, double-spaced.

 Narrative Statement